A List of

 168. Theona Checkerspot ______ (PE:19)(PW:26) (K:193) (RG:129)

-169. Chinati Checkerspot ______ (K:193) (local in west Texas, in total, a limited range; some consider this to be a subspecies of the Theona Checkerspot)
+The Chinati Checkerspot is local in west Texas.
+In total, it has a limited range, and some consider it to be a subspecies of the Theona Checkerspot.

 Genus POLADRYAS